An introduction to Blond Eckbert

 This is the 'pocket' edition of the opera

-Blond Eckbert was first presented as a standard two-act, 1 ½ hour long production, but our 2020 version will be a one-act version of the opera.
+Blond Eckbert was first presented as a standard two-act, 1 ½ hour long production, but our 2020 version was to be a one-act version of the opera.

 Written for a reduced orchestra, this ‘pocket’ edition (first performed in 2006 by The Opera Group) retains the ‘heart’ of the opera, while creating a more intimate experience, drawing the audience into Eckbert’s predicaments.